CEI-lab/ece3400-2017/docs/schedule.md

 # Schedule for ECE 3400 Fall 2017

+Also, add:
+- How to make good websites, online communication
+- How to evaluate the performance of your robot
+!!

 - Aug 28th, Mon: Introduction
 - Aug 30th, Wed: IPS fundamentals
 - Sep 1st, Fri: Working with Arduinos